 - In Atonement, Briony states that she would have to wait until after her cousin Lola died before she could publish her memoirs, specifically, the truth about who really raped Lola and the fates of Cecilia and Robbie.

 - A subversion of this trope is the basis for the Idiot Plot in Burn After Reading.
-A self-important disgruntled CIA agent plans to release his memoirs, which are probably not as scandalous to the agency as he believes.
-But then a bunch of other people mistake the memoirs for "valuable spy stuff".
+A self-important disgruntled CIA agent plans to release his memoirs, which are nothing like as scandalous to the agency as he believes.
+But then a bunch of other people mistake the memoirs for valuable "spy shit" and try to sell it to the Russians.

 - The pornographic film The Sign of the Lion is based around a pair of old women writing a Roman à Clef that amounts to their memoirs of serving under an extremely randy count.
 Like most good roman a clefs, it's very easy to tell who they're talking about, and the count's heir will stop at nothing to either keep said novel from being published or suing its author (they published it under one's nephew's name) for everything he's got.